textpotential/bibliarchic/chapt1.md

 # CHAPTER 1: INTERFACE #

+In this study I am not focused on the questions of exegesis and interpretation that typically inform the study of the bible, and of religion more generally.
-Because books and reading have been so instrumental in the typical focus on exegesis and interpretation driving the study of religion and bible, it is helpful to have a different way to speak of the material practices that constitute the rich history of bible.
+Rather, my focus is on the material practices that constitute the rich history of bible.
 Looking at bible in terms of interfaces and users instead of simply books and readers offers us four primary advantages.
 First, thinking of bible as interface rather than book can unsettle the unquestioned binding of bible and codex, which coincides with the dominant cultural reduction of book to codex.
 By looking back at the bible roll as an interface and forward to kindle reader as an interface for bible, we can imagine better what constitutes bible for users beyond our current limited conception of book.
 Second, a focus on bible as interface highlights the material affordances operative in different user relationships with bible that extend beyond typical modes of reading, such as annotation and illumination in margins, organizational schemes, and use of bible as artifact.
 Third, exploring bible as interface can challenge us to conceptualize bible through its use rather than reducing definitions of bible to the content it contains.
 Fourth, tracing moments in the history of bible as interface allows us to see the continuities and discontinuities involved in media transitions/translations brought on by emerging technologies.
-One of the key things to remember as we explore the many interfaces of bible throughout history is that these interfaces all borrow from each other and technological transitions are never total transformations.
+Bible has always been interface and one of the key things to remember as we explore the many interfaces of bible throughout history is that these interfaces all borrow from each other and technological transitions are never total transformations.

 ## Why Interface? ##

-As I mentioned in my introduction, one of the aims of this project is to focus our attention on the materiality of bible even beyond the book as we know it.
+As I mentioned in my introduction, one of the aims of this project is to focus our attention on the materiality of bible.
 This bent toward materiality stems from two main convictions that I bring to this work.
 First, I begin with the assumption that the material characteristics of the technologies we use shape our relationship with texts and with one another.
 Second, I affirm that the digital is decidedly material.
 A shift to talking about bible as interface foregrounds a user's interaction with the particular material technologies of bible and connects the pre-digital materialities of bible, such as roll and codex, to a participatory construct and language that is ubiquitous in digital environments today.

 Brent Plate has helped promote the importance of materiality in the study and practice of religion.
-More specifically, Plate calls those who study religion to attend to the role of the senses in religion.[^senses] In his work with religion and the senses in *A History of religion in 5 1/2 objects*, Plate foregrounds the role and importance of material objects such as stones, drums, and bread by suggesting that "Religious people are not *believers* so much as *technologists*."[^believers] Rather than articulating a notion of religion absent of belief, Plate is simply suggesting that the *craft* of practicing religion entangled with material objects--what Plate calls "know-how" derived from the ancient Greek word *techne*--carries at least as much weight as what a religious person "knows" about what they are practicing.[^know-how] Plate hints toward the role of interface and users in religion when he defines technology as "human connections to and uses of natural and human-made materials...
+More specifically, Plate calls those who study religion to attend to the role of the senses in religion.[^senses] In his work with religion and the senses in *A History of religion in 5 1/2 objects*, Plate foregrounds the role and importance of material objects such as stones, drums, and bread by suggesting that "Religious people are not *believers* so much as *technologists*."[^believers] Rather than articulating a notion of religion absent of belief, Plate is simply suggesting that the *craft* of practicing religion entangled with material objects--what Plate calls "know-how" derived from the ancient Greek word *techne*--carries at least as much weight as what a religious person "knows/believes" about what they are practicing.[^know-how] Plate hints toward the role of interface and users in religion when he defines technology as "human connections to and uses of natural and human-made materials...
 ."[^tech] Though Plate is using an ancient and broad definition of technology to highlight the importance of material objects and their use without pointing toward specific examples of interfaces that we might call technological today, he is setting the stage within the material religion discourse for a more particular technological analysis of bible.
-Just as Plate argues for religion as technology irreducible to belief, I am arguing for bible as interface irreducible to text.
+Just as Plate argues for religion as technology irreducible to belief, I am arguing for bible as interface irreducible to text.[^text]

 [^senses]: At several points in his book, *A History of Religion in 5 1/2 Objects*, Plate cleverly articulates his aim with the turn of phrase, "bringing the spiritual to its senses."
 See p.
 19-22 for some examples.
 [^believers]: Plate, *5 1/2 Objects*, 22.
 In a personal conversation with Jeffrey Mahan, he mentioned that in teaching Plate's methodologies, some students assume Plate is articulating a notion of religion that is absent of God or belief.
 I can see how this quote could be taken in such a binary or exclusionary fashion, even if not necessarily Plate's intention.
-For our purposes here, I will use language of religion as technology, which is irreducible to belief, in order to dethrone the role of belief in the study and practice of religion without a need to eradicate it as a part of religious phenomena.
+For our purposes here, I will use language of religion as technology, which is *irreducible* to belief, in order to dethrone the role of belief in the study and practice of religion without a need to eradicate it as a part of religious phenomena.
 [^know-how]: Plate, *5 1/2 Objects*, 22.
 [^tech]: Plate, *5 1/2 Objects*, 22.
 As Hutchings notes in "Augmented graves and virtual Bibles," 88, Plate's approach is closely connected to the physicality of the human senses and often doesn't explicitly deal with the materialities of the digital.
 With Hutchings, I am taking a more technical (pun intended) approach to technology than Plate by focusing on what we more readily imagine as technological platforms for accessing Judeo-Christian sacred texts through books, websites, mobile devices, and APIs.
 Yet, Plate signals his attention to the religious ramifications of the extended materialities of emerging technologies in his treatment of media in the skinscape of religion and his articulation of the soul as technology.
 In *5 1/2 Objects*, 23, Plate writes, "Religion in a high-tech, media-saturated, global-economic age is as reliant on objects as it is in smaller scale societies."
+For more on skinscape and the skin of religion, see Plate, “The Skin of Religion : Aesthetic Mediations of the Sacred,” *Cross Currents* 62, no.
+2 (June 2012): 162–80.
+For more on soul as technology, see Plate, *5 1/2 Objects*, 184-192.
+[^text]: Both belief and text are complicated and rich categories that are not always reducible to content.
+For example, see David Morgan's treatment of belief in "The Matter of Belief" in *Religion and Material Culture: The Matter of Belief*, David Morgan, ed.
+(London ; New York: Routledge, 2010), 1-18.
+In this study, conceptualizing the text of bible as content simply points out the typical propensity toward focus on exegetical and interpretive practices without close attention to the material relationship between bible and user.

 ## Bible as Irreducible to Text ##